-Date of first appointment to Name Office position Profession Date of birth Carlos C. Adolfo Halladjian Syndic April 16, 2013 Public Accountant March 8, 1977 Eduardo Antonio Erosa Syndic April 16, 2013 Public Accountant October 6, 1958 Juan Antonio Nicholson Syndic April 27, 2018 Lawyer July 21, 1947 Cristina Margarita De Giorgio Alternate Syndic April 30, 2021 Public Accountant March 7, 1961 Carlos Adolfo Zlotnitzky Alternate Syndic September 21, 2015 Public Accountant April 4, 1981 Lucas Nicholson Alternate Syndic April 27, 2018 Lawyer October 9, 1985
+Name Office Date of first appointment to position Profession Date of birth Carlos C. Adolfo Halladjian Syndic April 16, 2013 Public Accountant March 8, 1977 Eduardo Antonio Erosa Syndic April 16, 2013 Public Accountant October 6, 1958 Juan Antonio Nicholson Syndic April 27, 2018 Lawyer July 21, 1947 Cristina Margarita De Giorgio Alternate Syndic April 30, 2021 Public Accountant March 7, 1961 Carlos Adolfo Zlotnitzky Alternate Syndic September 21, 2015 Public Accountant April 4, 1981 Lucas Nicholson Alternate Syndic April 27, 2018 Lawyer October 9, 1985

-The following are the academic and professional backgrounds of our Supervisory Committee members:
+The following are the academic and professional backgrounds of our Supervisory Committee members

 Carlos C. Adolfo Halladjian holds a degree in Accounting, magna cum laude, from the Universidad de Buenos Aires.
 He has served as a syndic of our Supervisory Committee since 2013.
 He has been a partner of the Halladjian y Asociados accounting firm since 2010.
-He serves as syndic of the following companies: Proener S.A.U., CVOSA, TJSM, Empresa Distribuidora Sur Sociedad Anónima (EDESUR S.A), CP Renovables, CP La Castellana S.A.U., CP Achiras S.A.U., CPR Energy Solutions S.A.U., Distrilec Inversora S.A., Hidrodistribución S.A, PB Distribución S.A, RPE Distribución S.A., Puerto Energía S.A.U., Estudio Halladjian SRL, Vientos La Genoveva S.A.U. and Vientos La Genoveva II S.A.U., as well as an alternate syndic of the following companies: DGCU, CP Manque S.A.U.
+He serves as syndic of the following companies: Proener S.A.U., CVOSA, TJSM, Empresa Distribuidora Sur Sociedad Anónima (EDESUR S.A), CP Renovables, CP La Castellana S.A.U., CP Achiras S.A.U., CPR Energy Solutions S.A.U., Distribec Inversora S.A., Hidrodistribución S.A, PB Distribución S.A, PP Distribución S.A., Puerto Energía S.A.U., Estudio Halladjian SRL, Vientos La Genoveva S.A.U. and CP Los Olivos S.A.U. and CP Los Olivos S.A.U.

-.
 Eduardo Antonio Erosa holds a degree in Accounting from the Universidad Católica Argentina in 1985.
 He has served as a syndic of our Supervisory Committee since 2013.
 He currently is President of the Board of Directors of Compañía Argentina de Navegación de Ultramar S.A.
-In addition, he is an alternate syndic of LE Capital S.R.L
+In addition, he is an alternate syndic of LE Capital S.R.L.